OpenMined/PySyft/README.md

 ## Development Branch

-This is the `dev` branch and to accommodate our need to experiment with new ideas and implementations we will be moving a few things around during the early stages of `0.7.0`.
+This is the `dev` branch and to accommodate our need to experiment with new ideas and implementations we will be moving a few things around during the early stages of `0.7.0 beta`.
 Currently the core `syft` library and code will remain fairly stable, while we do some much needed quality improvements and refactors to the `grid` codebase and its tooling for deployment and orchestration of nodes.
 During the process of development we will be moving examples from the `/packages/syft/examples` folder down to the `/notebooks` folder and ensuring they are working and tested with the latest `dev` code.

 ## Mono Repo 🚝